zhenning/riak_wiki/pages/Riak/Concepts/Secondary-Indexes.md

 curl http://localhost:8098/buckets/mybucket/index/field2_int/1001
 ```

-The following example performs an exact match query and pipes the results into a Map/Reduce job:
+The following example performs an exact match query and pipes the results into a MapReduce job:

 ```bash
 curl -X POST \